Netball Results - NBC SVG

-Western Union Mitres defeated Sea Operations Nah Fren Dem 55-39 yesterday afternoon in their 1st Division match of the FLOW National Netball Championships at the Kingstown Netball Center at New Montrose.
+Sandy Bay Secondary School, Western Union Mitres and Twilight Trading X-CEED won their matches yesterday afternoon in the FLOW National Netball Championships at the Kingstown Netball Center at New Montrose.

-This afternoon at five O’clock, Third World Man’s Shop Pacers will meet Nice Radio Clinchers in the 2nd Division, and at six O’clock, there will be a 1st Division match between Dr. Jules Ferdinand ASCO and Sea Operations Nah Fren Dem.
+In the 4th Division, Sandy Bay Secondary School defeated the Girls’ High School 28-17.
+Twilight Trading X-CEED beat Sea Operations Nah Fren Dem 67-35 in Division (1), and Western Union Mitres won by default from Hill View also in the 1st Division.

+Today at 3:45 pm, Bethel High School will play against the Girls High School in the 4th Division Knock-out Championship, and at 5:45 pm, Third World Man’s Shop will oppose French Verandah X-CEED in a match of the Second Division Knock-out Championship.

-Those matches will also be played at the Kingstown Netball Centre at New Montrose.
+The matches are also at the Kingstown Netball Centre at New Montrose.

 Advertisement